 What Mint produced the coins?

 Hungarian gold coins of 10 korons were minted in the Kremnica Mint, which is located on the territory of modern Slovakia.
+All Slovakian gold coins in our catalog.
 On the reverse of all coins you can find the stamp of this mint − “K * B”, which is an abbreviation of the Hungarian name of the city Körmöcbánya (Kremnica).
 In addition to 10 crowns, there were minted fillers with denomination of 1, 2, 10, 20 and korona with denomination of 1, 2, 5, 20 and 100.